GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 * Initial public release

 == Upgrade Notice ==

+= 1.3.0 =
+CEF now fakes the most current version of PHP to throw off attacker intelligence gathering.

 = 1.2.0 =
 Additional detections are included in this release.
 Also a message will appear for blocked users.